havocp/xsbt-wiki/Commands.md

 bg_
 ```

+Be careful not to overlap or nest tokens, as in `token("green" ~ token("blue"))`.
+The behavior is unspecified (and should generate an error in the future), but typically the outer most token definition will be used.

 # Defining a Command

 A command combines a function `State => Parser[T]` with an action `(State, T) => State`.